Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

     * Note: MP4s should be audio-only

-The default call recording format on the Invoca platform is 16-bit PCM encoded `WAV <https://en.wikipedia.org/wiki/WAV>`_ files with an 8 kHz sample rate.
-Please note that the Invoca Audio Processing system will upsample or downsample accordingly into our default call recording format.
+Please note that after ingestion, the Invoca Audio Processing system will upsample or downsample accordingly into our default call recording format, which is: `MP3 <https://en.wikipedia.org/wiki/MP3>`_ with an 8 kHz sample rate.

 All call recordings are required to be in dual-channel or stereo format.
 The call recording of an inbound call on the Invoca platform has the caller channel on channel 0 and the agent audio on channel 1.
 For all calls submitted via the Call Ingestion API, we will normalize the channels to match the Invoca call record channel layout.